xhochy/xhochy.github.com/_posts/2021-04-26-implications-of-pickling-ml-models.md

 feature_image: "/images/aysegul-yahsi-4rPoNLW_3rs-unsplash.jpg"
 ---

 When you have trained a machine learning model (pipeline), you will make predictions directly afterwards to assess its quality.
 When using the model actually for something useful, we also want to make predictions with it at a later point in time.
-This forces us to store the model to disk and think of a way to serialize it.
+This forces us to store the model to disk and think of a way to serialise it.

 If you have built your pipeline with Python, the most common and probably the easiest way is to store your model using the `pickle` module.
 In most cases, this is the least effort solution that will bring you the most cost-efficient solution if you are aware of the implications behind the mechanics of `pickle`.